Congratulations on installing Amp. This manual helps you get the most out of it.

 See Models for the models used by each mode.

-Switch modes in the CLI by opening the command palette (Ctrl+O) and typing mode, or select the mode in the prompt field of the editor extension.
+Switch modes in the CLI by opening the command palette (Ctrl+O) and typing mode.

 How to Prompt